Travel Updates Nepal

 The autumn season is believed to be the busiest period for Nepal.
-However, if going by the indication that the tourist arrivals increased 13% in the first six months of this year, the tourism industry stakeholders are optimistic that better days are just around the corner.
+However, if the tourist arrivals increased by 13% in the first six months of this year, the tourism industry stakeholders are optimistic that better days are just around the corner.

-Now the visitors can once again enjoy our World Heritage sites, diverse cultures, numerous adventure activities such as mountain biking, rafting, kayaking, canyoning, paragliding, ultra-lite flights, zip line, mountaineering, and hiking in the world-class trekking trails in the Himalayas and Kathmandu Valley’s prized sites.
+Now the visitors can once again enjoy our World Heritage sites, diverse cultures, and numerous adventure activities such as mountain biking, rafting, kayaking, canyoning, paragliding, ultra-lite flights, zip line, mountaineering, and hiking in the world-class trekking trails in the Himalayas and Kathmandu Valley’s prized sites.